 Women’s fashion even changed during the war too.
 Metal shortages led governments to ask women to stop buying corsets, leading to the creation of brassieres.
 And as more women began to work outside the home, they increasingly adopted factory-safe attire such as pants.

 Certainly not all women experienced economic advancement during this time.
 World War I widowed at least three million women, leaving many to face extreme financial hardship after the conflict with the loss of a spouse.

 In many cases, the victors of World War I absorbed territory from those former empires.
 Britain and France carved up land belonging to the Ottoman Empire.
-Meanwhile, Germany was forced to cede its colonies in Africa and the Pacific as part of the terms of the Treaty of Versailles.
+Meanwhile, Germany was forced to cede its colonies in Africa and the Pacific as part of the terms of the Treaty of Versailles, a peace treaty that set the terms for the end of World War I in 1919.
 The breakup of these empires also resulted in the creation of new countries in Europe such as Czechoslovakia and Yugoslavia in addition to the reemergence of old ones like Poland.

 With World War I leaving even Europe’s victors badly weakened, the global center of power began shifting across the Atlantic to the United States.
 Even before the war, the United States had surpassed Britain to become the world’s strongest economy.
 After the war, the United States emerged in an even more powerful position, uniquely situated to shape the new international order.
 However, the American public was largely uninterested in international leadership at the time, and the country retreated into a period of isolationism.